“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 “You’re already working for them?”

 “Just helping them out.
 I took them to Dexter Lake in Springfield.
-They plan to film in that old bar out there.”
+They plan to film at that old bar out there.”

 “What’s that mean?”